“Inspiring – Nuturing – Caring”

 - Hartest is a small school where each child is known by all adults.
 For children with specific needs class teachers and learning support assistants pass on more detailed information to the new teacher.

-- How good is the progress of children with SEND at Hartest CEVC Primary School?
+- How good is the progress of children with SEND at Hartest C of E Primary School?

 All children are expected to make good progress each year in relation to their starting point.
 The minimum expected progress for pupils in KS2 is 2 levels progress.

-Every pupil’s progress is reviewed by the class teacher with the Head Teacher during the academic year.
+Every pupil’s progress is reviewed by the class teacher with the Head of School during the academic year.
 Teaching programmes are then adapted to meet children’s current needs.

 - What training is available to staff in relation to SEND?

-General SEND awareness is kept on the agenda by the SENCo.
-Continued Professional Development (cpd) is delivered by the SENCo and the Local Authority.
-Staff may also receive specialist training and updates from external partner agencies such as Speech and Language Therapy Service (SALT), Behaviour Support Services ( BSS) and the Educational Psychology Service.
+General SEND awareness is kept on the agenda by the SENDCO.
+Continued Professional Development (CPD) is delivered by the SENDCO and the Local Authority.
+Staff may also receive specialist training and updates from external partner agencies such as Speech and Language Therapy Service (SALT), Behaviour Support Services ( CiSS) and the Educational Psychology Service.
 Continued professional development is provided in response to the changing needs of our children.
 Should a child start at Hartest requiring specific support, the headteacher will ensure that staff attend the relevant cpd to support the child.

 Over the last 2 years continued professional development training has included:-